folio-org/mod-graphql/doc/inventory-records.md

 # Entities associated with inventory records

 We need to establish which ID in the inventory record could usefully be looked up and dereferenced, so we can provide link information in their JSON Schemas.
-The following table catalogues these fields.
+The following tables catalogue these fields.

 * The first column indicates whether the link-field has been specified in the schemas (`S`), tested in mod-graphql (`T`), or not yet handled (blank).
 * The second column contains field-names identified by looking at [example instance records](https://issues.folio.org/secure/attachment/15615/15615_UChicagoInstances_20181218+%282%29.json).